-4. Promote a process that:
+5. Promote a process that:

-Is open and consistently implemented across all colleges.
+Is open and consistently implemented across all colleges and units.

 Provides for the efficient distribution of research space within and across colleges and a process for resolving conflicting interests both expeditiously and fairly.

 Produces recommendations based on an objective assessment of need, accepted measures of productivity, and the priorities of the unit, college, and university.